Drew Brees: Personal life

 Brees follows a strict diet, avoiding gluten, dairy, and nuts due to food allergies.
 He also has a regimented daily exercise routine, focusing on core strength exercises rather than heavy weight training.

 Brees was a Republican, but later changed his party affiliation to Independent.

 On June 3, 2020, during the George Floyd protests, Brees told Yahoo Finance that he stood by his 2016 opinion that kneeling during the national anthem was disrespectful to the flag and to the US.
 Several of his teammates and other professional athletes expressed disappointment and anger at the statement.
 He apologized early the next day.

+In 2023, Brees revealed that he was unable to lift any part of his right arm over his shoulder anymore.
+He said that the condition is a result of the shoulder injury he suffered during his time with the Chargers.

 Charity and volunteer activities

 In 2010, Sports Illustrated described Brees as "an athlete as adored and appreciated as any in an American city today".
 When Sports Illustrated selected him for the 2010 Sportsman of the Year award, it said the award was "[f]or not only leading the New Orleans Saints to the first Super Bowl title in the franchise's history, but also for helping lead the city of New Orleans' rebirth after the tragedy of Hurricane Katrina".
 The fact that he and his family lived in New Orleans proper, instead of the suburbs like many players did, further endeared him to fans.